CMU-IDS-2020/fp-planningforthebest/README.md

 ## Work distribution

-Update towards the end of the project.
+Eileen led report writing, narrative-forming, and contributed to design of front-end application.
+Weiqin led model-building, and was our subject matter expert within the problem space.
+Yifan led front-end development and contributed to back-end development.
+Seungmyung led database integration and back-end interactions with application.

 ## Deliverables

 ### Proposal

-- [ ] The URL at the top of this readme needs to point to your application online.
+- [x] The URL at the top of this readme needs to point to your application online.
 It should also list the names of the team members.
-- [ ] A completed proposal.
+- [x] A completed proposal.
 The contact should submit it as a PDF on Canvas.

 ### Design review

-- [ ] Develop a prototype of your project.
+- [x] Develop a prototype of your project.
-- [ ] Create a 5 minute video to demonstrate your project and lists any question you have for the course staff.
+- [x] Create a 5 minute video to demonstrate your project and lists any question you have for the course staff.
 The contact should submit the video on Canvas.

 ### Final deliverables